nicko-lee/android-kotlin-basics-tip-time/README.md

 - How to customize app icon
 - How to add vector icons to improve app design and UX
 - How to utilize styles and themes
     - How to set a Light Mode and Dark Mode theme
+- Basics of classes and inheritance in Kotlin